Prepare for the Test

 The Official LSAT─India Handbook

-When you register for the LSAT─India, you will receive a copy of The Official LSAT─India Handbook.
+When you register for the LSAT─India, you can also purchase a copy of The Official LSAT─India Handbook.
 This book provides details about the test pattern, types of questions, and other important information.

 The Official LSAT─India SuperPrep

-You will also receive a copy of The Official LSAT─India SuperPrep when you register.
+You can also purchase a copy of The Official LSAT─India SuperPrep when you register.
 This book contains one whole test with complete explanations for every correct and incorrect answer choice.
 This is a good place to begin practising test questions.
 Because there are explanations for every question, you can understand your results and assess your strengths and weaknesses.

 After that you should continue practising using the available PrepTests, taking some test sections and then full tests under timed conditions.
 Be sure to analyse your performance and focus on improving.